 In layman’s terms — it’s the perfect person or company you want to sell to, over and over again.
-Why?
-Because those customers are the most profitable, replicable, or efficient in terms of delivery.
+It's those customers who are the most profitable, replicable, or efficient in terms of delivery.

-For any number of reasons, your ICP is what your inbound marketing efforts should strive to acquire.
+Your ICP is who your inbound marketing efforts should strive to attract.
 They are also the customers you want to delight and retain within your current book of business.

-Knowing who your ICP is can help you set direction as a company and for your team.
+Knowing who your ICP is can help you set direction as a sales or marketing team — and as an entire company.